borgox/Higher-Lower-Game/README.md

 ## How to play

--Download the code
+- Download the code
--Extract all
+- Extract all
--Open CMD and navigate to the foler where you have extracted the code
+- Open CMD and navigate to the foler where you have extracted the code

 Run
 ```py